 - Moving tenant belongings from their rented unit as this can only be done by law enforcement officers.

-Doing any of these things will not only delay the eviction process, but can also land you in legal trouble, which is why many landlords choose to hire an experienced property management company to handle such tasks on their behalf when they rent out properties.
+Doing any of these things will not only delay the eviction process, but can also land the landlord in legal trouble, which is why many landlords choose to hire an experienced property management company to handle such tasks on their behalf when they rent out properties.

-For an eviction to succeed, you must abide by the Michigan eviction process to the letter.
+For an eviction to succeed, a landlord must abide by the Michigan eviction process to the letter.

-The following basic overview should help you get started.
+The following basic overview should help landlords get started.

 Overview of Laws for Evictions in Michigan